 Sec.
 III.
-Participatory Governance: Definitions (continued)
+Participatory Governance Guidelines: Definitions (continued)

-Discussion means that there is only an informal expression of opinion from the faculty, staff and/or student body, or from individual members of these groups.
+Discussion means a multi-way communication of information and expression of opinion between administration, faculty, staff and/or student body, or from individual members of these groups that may or may not result in a written submittal of opinion or advice.

 Sec.
 III.
-Participatory Governance: Clarifications
+Participatory Governance Guidelines: Clarifications